 Sun rays are damaging to your skin.
 Even though you might hike in the forest, trees won’t protect you completely from the sun.
 Clothes are great for protection but always wear sunscreen.
 This is essential when it comes to hiking in the summer.

 You have to have fuel to go hiking.
 That’s why your body needs water to sustain a normal temperature while it does the hard work.
 Water is extremely important for hiking in the summer.

-There is a condition that is opposite of dehydration.
+There is a condition that is the opposite of dehydration.
 This happens rarely but if you drink too much water you can get overhydrated.
 This condition is also called hyponatremia.
-Sodium levels in your bloodstream can get diluted and the cell function can become impaired.
+Sodium levels in your bloodstream can get diluted and cell function can become impaired.
 This condition might even lead to death.

 This occurs when the temperature of your body skyrocket.
 This is a serious condition that can happen very fast and will require medical attention right away.
 If you are experiencing these symptoms or somebody else is please seek medical attention immediately.